joshthecomposer/joshthecomposer/README.md

-# Welcome, This is My Coding Journey!
+# Welcome, This is my journey!

 ![a highly stylized New York City skyline](joshPic.png)